mdelapenya/presentations/CI_practices/src/index.md

 	1. Refresh local copy of the project
 	2. Initiate a local build and run the commit tests.
 	3. Only when the build is successful is the developer ready to commit the changes.

+## Jenkins shows the last build state: look it up!

 ---